Ground Water Management

 Learn about the regulations and policies administered by GWM.

 Find common forms used by GWM. (also known as the Appendix A of GWM Policy Manual)

 Find lists of Well Drillers, Septic System Installers, Water Testing Laboratories, and UST Removal Contractors who are licensed in Baltimore County.

 Ask questions about well, septic systems and underground storage tank removals.

 A standard septic system design.

-If you are interested in finding out information about on-going investigations involving petroleum contamination of ground water in Baltimore County, check out Maryland Department of the Environment's Oil Control Program Remediation Sites.
+If you are interested in finding out information about ongoing investigations involving petroleum contamination of ground water in Baltimore County, view the Maryland Department of the Environment's Oil Control Program Remediation Sites.